ToCSharp/AsyncWebDriver/README.md

 ## [AsyncChromeDriver](https://github.com/ToCSharp/AsyncChromeDriver)
 Chrome WebDriver and Chrome DevTools in one library.
 It connects directly to Chrome DevTools and is async from this connection.
-No need in chromedriver.
+No need in chromedriver.exe.

 ## [AsyncOperaDriver](https://github.com/ToCSharp/AsyncOperaDriver)
 Opera WebDriver and Opera DevTools in one library.
 It connects directly to Opera DevTools and is async from this connection.
-No need in operadriver.
+No need in operadriver.exe.

 ### Other browsers
 If it will be interestring we can add async drivers.